StevenBlack/vocab/million-dollar-words.md

 ### primogenitor
 Often confused to mean first-born or heir apparent.
 In fact, it means ancestor.
-Pronounced PR/ME-OH- JEN-IT-OR.
-When something is pristine, it retains its original or pure form.

 ### pristine
 Most commonly, works of art or antiques in perfect condition are described as pristine.
 A photograph that has no creases, tears or stains is pristine.
-Say PRISS-TEEN.
+When something is pristine, it retains its original or pure form.

 ### proactive
 Often misused to mean "active."
 It means the opposite of reactive.
 Action that is proactive precedes, even promotes or prevents, a situation.
 Politicians are reactive; good chess players are proactive. probity Honesty; integrity;
 incorruptibility.
-Has nothing to do with probability or wills.
-Pronounced PROH- BIT-EE.

-### probity
-Integrity, especially of the quality of having strong moral principles; decency and honesty.
+Has nothing to do with probability or wills. probity Integrity, especially of the quality of having strong moral principles; decency and honesty.
 Synonyms: godliness, goodness, honour, righteousness, saintliness, uprightness, virtue.
 Antonym: wickedness